Feature: Utah State's Outdoor Recreation Archive

 This story was originally featured in the Mountain Gazette Sunday email — our weekly newsletter.
 Subscribe to the newsletter here

-Last week, I got to chat with Chase and Clint over at Utah State University about a really cool new project: a library archive of all things outdoor recreation.
+Last week, I got to chat with Chase and Clint over at Utah State University (USU) about a really cool new project: a library archive of all things outdoor recreation.
 In 2018, USU’s Special Collections and Archives (SCA) and the College of Agriculture and Applied Science's Outdoor Product Design and Development (OPDD) program began collecting historical material documenting the history of outdoor gear.

 The idea to start the collection largely came from USU Professor Sean Michaels, who teaches “History of Outdoor Products”, who thought it would be useful to have a collection of gear catalogs through which students could leaf and physically see the evolution of the outdoor history.